m0r1s/moris-prospecting-macro/README.md

 - Check that AutoHotkey v2.0 installed correctly
 - Make sure windows scaling setting is set to 100%
 - Roblox should be in windowed mode, not fullscreen (the script will try to fix this automatically)
+- Adjust Walk Time or Dig Wait to test if either are causing your problem
 - Try turning on debug tooltips to see what the script is trying to do